MUST SELL DUE TO FAMILY ISSUES. PLEASE MAKE US AN OFFER!!

 You don't see many of these around anymore, but it is a great live-aboard boat.
 Plenty of room and storage.
 Designed by the legendary multihull boatbuilder Arthur Piver.
 This boat is 40 feet LOA and 23 feet wide with a draft of just 3.5 ft.

-The boat needs some cosmetic TLC and there are a couple of softspots in the deck, but overall she is in good shape.
+The boat needs some cosmetic TLC, but overall she is in good shape.
 The current owners have lived aboard her on the Chesapeake Bay for the past 18 years!
 Currently located in Rock Hall, MD.

 Contact: Bill Patterson